kevin-44/WAX_ExpressTrade_Integration/README.md

 Typically after creating a VPS, its log in credentials are sent via email - have them ready because you'll need them in the next step!

-> **Note**: Hosting a website on a Windows server is possible; however, it isn't recommended for beginners - many network adjustments must be applied to prevent attacks by third parties!
+> **Note**: Hosting a website on a Windows server is possible; however, it isn't recommended for beginners - many network adjustments must be applied to prevent attacks by third parties.

 #### Log In & Prepare Your VPS